Disclaimer: Some postings contain other author's material. All such material is used here for fair use and discussion purposes.

 As mentioned in Episode three, I turned the fender over on the ground and stepped on the dent, which did a lot:

-At this point I began thinking I might be able to actually fix it.
-My big old foot worked surprisingly well, and may have saved me $600.00.
-But you can see there's a lot of misshapened metal remaining.
+It was at this point I began thinking I might be able to actually fix it.
+My big old foot worked surprisingly well, and may have saved me some coin.
+But it's nowhere close to flat.
+There's a lot of misshapened metal, as well as some unwanted trim holes.
+The next six months of work would finally result in a usable fender.
+But I don't know if it was worth it.

 I started bringing it into proper shape.
 First I stripped the fender and then I spent a couple of weekends hammering: